Wulin Sanjue: Reception and legacy

-Wulin Sanjue occupies a marginal but interesting place within Liang Yusheng's corpus of works.
-Although it was first published as a serial in the Hong Kong newspaper Ta Kung Pao between 1 October 1972 and 16 August 1976, several bibliographic and retrospective accounts indicate that the work was never formally published as a standalone book, which has limited its circulation and formal critical reception.
+Although Wulin Sanjue was first published as a serial in the Hong Kong newspaper Ta Kung Pao between 1 October 1972 and 16 August 1976, several bibliographic and retrospective accounts indicate that the work was never formally published as a standalone book, which has limited its circulation and formal critical reception.
+However, it is cited in institutional catalogues that document Liang Yusheng's collection of works.

-Academic surveys and cultural histories of modern wuxia place the novel within Liang Yusheng's late-career practice of interlinking serials across historical cycles.
-In such treatments, Wulin Sanjue is typically discussed as part of Liang Yusheng's broader experiment with multi-volume interconnections and ensemble casts rather than as a frequently analysed individual title.
+Academic surveys and cultural histories of the modern wuxia genre consider the novel to be representative of Liang Yusheng's late-career writing style, in which he interlinked his novels across historical eras.
+In such treatments, Wulin Sanjue has been discussed as part of Liang Yusheng's broader experiment with multi-volume interconnections and a wide range of characters.

-Since Wulin Sanjue appears not to have been issued in a standard book edition, mainstream critical commentary is limited and the novel has been relatively under-examined in standalone scholarship.
-Nevertheless, the work is of interest to bibliographers, collectors and specialists tracing Liang Yusheng's narrative system across his novel series, and it is cited in institutional catalogues and retrospectives that document Liang Yusheng's complete collection of works.